Page loading ... Please wait.

 Printer Friendly Page

-As I said above, cream scones are lovely with clotted cream and jam.
+As I said above, Cream Scones are lovely with clotted cream and jam.
 But there are other ways to serve these scones.
-For example, if you don't have clotted cream, these scones are delicious with softly whipped cream and jam, or butter and jam.
+For example, if you don't have clotted cream, these scones are delicious with softly whipped cream and jam, or even with butter and jam.
 Other times you may want to spread them with a tangy lemon curd.
-Cream scones can also be used to make a Strawberry Shortcake.
-When strawberries are in season, split these scones in half and fill them with the lightly sweetened strawberries and cream.
+They can also be used to make Strawberry Shortcake.
+Just split the scones in half and fill with lightly sweetened strawberries and whipped cream.

 If you are unfamiliar with Devonshire (or Devon) Cream, it is a thick, rich, yellowish cream with a lovely sweet flavor that contains about 60% butterfat.
 This clotted cream is produced commercially in Devon, Cornwall, and Somerset England.
 At one time it was quite difficult to find in North America but that is not the case today.
 You can find it not only in specialty food stores but also in a lot of regular grocery stores (in the deli section).
 But even if you cannot find it or it is too expensive, an excellent alternative is make the 'mock' Devonshire Cream recipe on the site or just whip some heavy cream with a little sugar and vanilla extract.